 If you have type 1 diabetes, losing weight doesn't help with your blood sugar levels.
 But excess weight isn't healthy for anyone.

 You need to check your blood sugar level because your blood sugar level changes all the time based on:

 If your blood sugar levels change significantly, you may need to change your diet or the medicine you take.

-Your doctor will tell you when and how often to do check your blood sugar.
+Your doctor will tell you when and how often to check your blood sugar.
 If you have type 1 diabetes, you usually need to check your blood sugar several times a day.
 If you have type 2 diabetes, you can check it less often.

 Most often you'll check your blood sugar by:

 Write down your blood sugar levels each time you check them so you can share the numbers with your doctor.
 Your doctor will use the numbers to tell you whether to change your medicines or your diet.
 If you don't check your blood sugar, it can get too high and no one will know.

 Some people use a continuous glucose monitoring device—this uses a small sensor placed under your skin that shows the results of your blood sugar levels every few minutes on the screen of a small belt device worn like a cell phone.